ZeroNetJS/zeronet-js/README.md

 # ZeroNet JS

-A JS version of ZeroNet
+A JS version of ZeroNet, using libp2p

+# About

+This project was mainly created to see how the zeronet protocol can be improved and to provide better programmaticall usage of zeronet.

+But it will also be compatible with zeronet-py (and will have an uiserver).

+---

 What works: